It's not all about the money. Should it be?

 The average salary of all respondents combined was $84,371.
 The largest percentage of respondents (17.9%) were in the $100,000 - $124,999 pay range.
 The second largest percentage (15.3%) was a pay range of less than $30,000, which is primarily made up of respondents from India.
-76% of responses from India selected a pay range of less than $30,000—this certainly skews the overall average salary.
+76% of responses from India selected a pay range of less than $30,000-this certainly screws the overall average salary.
 By analyzing just the responses from the U.S., we determined the average U.S. salary to be $99,337.

 The average salary of the largest percentage of respondents by job function (27.7%, Automation/Control Engineering) was $82,746.
 The top five highest paid job functions are listed below; it is no surprise that three of them are management positions.
 It pays to get into management!

 - Safety Systems Engineering - $105,900 (0.7%)